Sore throat | Mate korokoro

 • have any other symptoms that appear life threatening.

-Your doctor will ask questions about your symptoms and look in your mouth.
-They may take a throat swab to test for Streptococcus if you are at high risk of rheumatic fever or are at risk of spreading a strep throat infection, eg, you are a:
+Your healthcare provider will ask questions about your symptoms and look in your mouth.
+They may take a throat swab to test for Streptococcus if you are at high risk of rheumatic fever or are at risk of spreading a strep throat infection.
+For example, if you are a:

 • healthcare worker